Mohammed-Alrawaf/System-Architecture-Dojo/README.md

-# System Architecture & Product Strategy Portfolio
+# Enterprise Product Architecture & System Strategy Portfolio

 Welcome to my workspace.

 This repository documents how I approach enterprise system design under real-world constraints.

 It is not focused on code implementation.
+It is focused on **Enterprise Product Architecture**—the intersection where commercial viability meets technical execution.

 It focuses on:
 - architecture thinking
 - decision-making
 - trade-offs
 - system evolution

-The goal is to demonstrate how technical solutions align with business needs, operational realities, and long-term scalability.
+The goal is to demonstrate how technical solutions align with business needs, monetization, operational realities, and long-term scalability.

 ---

 ## Professional Profile

-I am currently a System Analyst in the FinTech sector, working in the credit bureau domain.
+I am currently a System Analyst in the FinTech sector (credit bureau domain), driving systems analysis while engineering my transition into Enterprise Product Architecture.

-My role sits at the intersection of:
+My role sits squarely at the intersection of:

-- Solution Design
+- Solution Design & API Integration
-- Product Ownership
+- Product Strategy & Ownership
-- Scrum Management
+- Scrum Management & Agile Delivery
 - System & Integration Analysis
-- Architecture Documentation
+- Enterprise Architecture Documentation

 ---

 ## Core Focus Areas

-- **Enterprise Architecture:** Translating business constraints into practical system designs
+- **Enterprise Architecture:** Translating strict regulatory and business constraints into practical, deterministic system designs.
-- **System Integration:** Modernizing legacy systems and designing scalable integration patterns (APIs, messaging, event-driven systems)
+- **System Integration:** Modernizing legacy systems and designing scalable integration patterns (APIs, messaging, event-driven systems, API Facades).
-- **Product Strategy:** Defining MVPs, adoption models, and value delivery
+- **Product Strategy:** Defining MVPs, adoption models, Total Cost of Ownership (TCO), and value delivery.
-- **Agile Delivery:** Converting architecture into executable work (epics, sprints, user stories)
+- **Agile Delivery:** Converting high-level architecture into executable work (epics, sprints, user stories).

 ---

 ## How to Read This Repository

-This repository is structured around real-world architecture scenarios.
+This portfolio is structured around real-world enterprise scenarios.

-Each scenario is divided into four core documents.
+Each scenario is strictly divided into four core documents to separate the *What*, the *Why*, the *How*, and the *Shared Understanding*.

 ---